ExaWorks/psij-python/docs/tutorial_add_executor.rst

 Adding an executor
 ==================

+Hello and welcome to my draft of a "write a batch executor" tutorial.

+This text is written in part as a structure for a tutorial, and in part as commentary on what is awkward in psi/j from my user-programmer perspective.
+Part of tidying the text involves changing PSI/J to make this text nicer, rather than this document being purely *descriptive* of the psi/j core code.

 terminology questions: are these consistent with other docs and usage?

 local resource manager - i'm pulling from globus toolkit 2 terminology here